The Wines

 Henschke Peggy’s Hill Riesling

-This riesling takes its name from a local landmark, Peggy’s Hill, at the top of the range between the villages of Eden Valley and Keyneton.
-Produced from selected traditional Henschke Eden Valley growers, whose vines are up to 50 years old, growing in low-vigour ancient Cambrian soils at around 500m altitude.
-This Eden Valley riesling displays exceptional varietal and regional characteristics.
+This Riesling takes its name from a local landmark, Peggy’s Hill, found at the top of the Eden Valley range between the villages of Eden Valley and Keyneton.
+Grapes are sourced from longstanding growers whose vineyards are spread around this focal point, in the northern, central and southern parts of the region, at elevations of around 500m.
+The vines are up to 70 years of age, growing in low-vigour, ancient Cambrian soils.

 Henschke Peggy’s Hill Riesling

-Producer: Colour: WhiteGrape: AustralianRegion: South Australia, Eden ValleyVintage: 2022Grape Details: RieslingSKU: HENSC15
+Producer: Colour: WhiteGrape: AustralianVintage: 2024Grape Details: RieslingSKU: HENSC15

 Open